 COVID-19, also known as Coronavirus, is a novel virus that has changed the way society lives, works, interacts, and for us at the Center for Reproductive Care, has changed the way we can provide patient care.
 Infectious disease specialists across the world are still studying the virus and its potential effects.
 We do know that it is very contagious, has varying degrees of severity, and can present itself a number of different ways.

-We are going to be reopening our clinic as of April 28th in a limited capacity with controlled social distancing measures and spread out patient appointments.
-We will not be accepting walk-in appointments at this time and all patients who wish to schedule a clinic appointment will need to be pre-screened by our staff before we can schedule the appointment.
+The Center for Reproductive Care remains open to care for our current patients and new patients for both fertility evaluations and treatment.
+We will not be accepting walk-in appointments at this time and all patients who wish to schedule an in-office visit will need to be pre-screened by our staff before we can schedule the appointment.

 As you know, we at the Center for Reproductive Care take the health of both our staff and our patients very seriously.
 As we work to move forward with fertility treatments, we must also focus more intensely on keeping our patients and our staff safe from harm.
 If you have been exposed to anyone with COVID-19, we urge you to let us know immediately.
 If you develop any symptoms of the virus, including fever, cough, sore throat, or shortness of breath, we ask you to contact our office.
 We are asking the same of our staff to keep everyone safe.